Skip to main content

 How this works:

-• window.location.pathname.split('/')[1] captures the first segment of the page path as the subscription context.
+• window.location.pathname.split('/')[1] captures the first path segment as the subscription context.
+For example, if the URL is https://example.com/gaming/article-123, the subscription_page tag is set to gaming.

 2. Segment users by tag

-Once tags are applied, you can use Segments or API Filters to target users based on those tags.
+Once tags are applied, use Segments or API Filters to target users based on those tags.
+For example:

 • Create dynamic segments based on tag values and timing (e.g., hours since first session)